i502Club/OS_Square/readme.md

  the binding redirects that enable the Square library to locate it.
 There is no sql provider with this module install. *Please follow best practice and back up both your db &  file system before installing*.

- * DotNetNuke.DependencyInjection 9.7.1.0
- * Microsoft.Extensions.DependencyInjection 2.1.1.0
- * Microsoft.Extensions.DependencyInjection.Abstractions 2.1.1.0

-Note: The installation of DotNetNuke.DependencyInjection & it's 2 supporting
+The installation of DotNetNuke.DependencyInjection & it's 2 supporting
 libraries is in preparation for .net core support.
 There is no usage of the StartUp class at this time.

 ## History
 This module is the evolution of an earlier version that worked with the NBStore system before it's name change to OpenStore.
-It was also depending on an earlier version of the Square.Connect library.
-The v2 version of this plugin began when when the breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprecated Square.Connect library to it's successor,  the Square library which is currently at v6.5.
+The v2 version of this plugin began when
+breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprecated Square.Connect library to it's successor,  the Square library which is currently at v6.5.
 This version 3.0.0-alpha is to allow for some testing, feedback particularly on foreign currencies, and for smoke testing(i502 pun intended) for case scenarios that may have been overlooked.
 The plugin provides support for USD, AUD, GBP, CAD and JPY currencies.
 You can set your currency code from the OS Back Office.  v3.0.0-alpha is the first public release.

 ## Authors